jjttjj/iboga/README.md

 Note that messages like the above that are passed to IB that require a contract definition will tend to be more brutal like that.
 A helper function to make this easier is left as an exercise to the reader.

-we can cancel the market data with the ticker id we defined above
+We can cancel the market data with the ticker id we defined above

 ```clojure
 (send! (->ib [:cancel-market-data 123]))